tabbydoc/tabbyxl/README.md

 # TabbyXL
-A research system for rule-based transformation spreadsheet data from arbitrary to relational tables.
+A system for rule-based transformation spreadsheet data from arbitrary to relational tables.

 ## Building with Apache Maven